drewgoodman/Python-Exercises/README.md

 A repository for small exercises designed to improve my Python skills that cover a range of miscellany outside the Games collections.

 ## Included Files
+- birthday_lookup.py - Returns the stored date of birth by inputting a name and comparing it against dictionary keys.
+- file_types.py - Returns the file type of every item stored in the "sampleFiles" folder.
 - fizz_buzz.py - My first attempt at a common coding interview problem, with 2 display options.
-- guessing_game.py - Guess a random integer, with hints and post-game evaluation of your guessing skills.
 - homework_exercises.py - Basic problems solved in Python.
 - homework_exercises_two.py - Additional problems to be solved with Python.
-- magic_eight_ball.py - Uses a dictionary to generate random Magic 8 Ball words of wisdom and answer any question you might have.
+- iterator_generator.py - Each function call returns the next element in a list, eventually looping back to the beginning.
 - web_scraper.py - Uses libraries to extract the titles of articles from HTML links and format them properly.

 ## Credits